 - Benefits built up in the Final Salary Scheme are fully protected and will continue to be linked to any future salary increases. - Office Holders earn an additional Office Holder CARE pension of 1/50th of the Office Holder salary they earn each year. - Normal Retirement Age is linked to State Pension Age (or 65, whichever is higher).
 Any Final Salary pension accrued before 6 May 2021 will continue to be payable at a Normal Retirement Age of 65. - Pensions-in-payment are indexed to the changes in the Pensions Increase (Review) Order. - A lump sum death in service gratuity equal to two years' salary with provision for more than one nominee.

 Transfers

 All transfer out values paid to other pension schemes were calculated and verified by the Scheme's Actuary in accordance with statutory requirements.
+There were no transfers out paid during the year.

 Developments during the Year